Nats stay mum on Dave Martinez contract details, but team and manager appreciate the stability

 On Sept.
 6, the day his extension was announced, Rizzo expressed interest in “negotiating a longer-term deal” with Martinez.
 Twenty days later, they sat side-by-side, both wearing World Series rings, and talked about burying this down season.

-“The day after this thing ends, we’re going to start on our 2021 prep,” Rizzo said.
-“To have that floating around and lingering over our heads that we didn’t have this thing done . . .
-I said all along that I did not want to just pick up the club option because I thought . . . walking into a 2021 season with a manager with a lame-duck situation with one year didn’t make a lot of sense to me strategically and roster-creation wise.
+“Walking into a 2021 season with a manager with a lame-duck situation with one year didn’t make a lot of sense to me strategically and roster creation-wise,” Rizzo said.
 “I thought it was important to get it done before the season ended because we have a lot of work to do immediately following the last out of the last game.”

+The Nationals eased toward that Saturday, starting with a matchup between Max Scherzer and Jacob deGrom.
+Scherzer, a three-time Cy Young Award winner, was putting the last touches on a weird year. deGrom, vying for his third straight Cy Young, tried to keep the Mets’ slim playoff hopes alive.
+They engaged in a duel that, after 5 1/2 innings, ended in a stalemate.

+New York nudged ahead when Wilson Ramos hit a two-run homer in the third.
+The Nationals scratched back when Andrew Stevenson lined a solo shot off deGrom in the bottom half.
+Then, after Amed Rosario lifted a solo blast in the fourth, Washington scored on a wild pitch before Stevenson hit an inside-the-park home run to tie it.

 More baseball from The Post: